neha01mittal/HRRN/README.md

 @usage  cat [ - ] [string | path]
 @options
-Cat [filename]          contents of file
-Cat [filename1] [filename2] contents of both files
-Cat - “text text”       output- text text, Anything preceded by ‘-’ is printed as it is
+cat [filename] : contents of file cat [filename1] [filename2] : contents of both files cat - filename : prints stdin followed by file's content when used with pipe cat -  : prints stdin when used with pipe
 @note
 If files extensions are such that they not readable properly (eg: pdf), it might display garbage values. ls | cat and ls | cat - will print as expected (contents of that directory or in other words standard input it receives from the ‘from’ tool).
 Prioritizes args over stdin i.e. if there are args in front, it will execute them and ignore stdin
 eg: ls | cat file1.txt